The Clunie House

 The house has wifi and there are computers and printers available for student use.
-There is a DVD/VCR player and projector available in the classroom.
+There is a projector with laptop hook-up available in the Basement lounge for movie watching.
 Additionally, there are bikes, sporting equipment, board games, and a piano available for student use.

 Once a week, students and staff participate in Community Dinner, when a group of students create a meal for the community.

 Westmont in San Francisco strives to create space for thriving community among students and staff.
 Community is built upon others-centered practices.
 It flourishes in a place where love for God and neighbor is cultivated and nurtured.
 It grows strong when members practice integrity and forgiveness, strive to live in reconciled relationships, and accept responsibility for their actions and words.

 Living closely presents unique challenges and opportunities.
 Students share housing, meals, classes, public transportation, and the joys and struggles of daily life in the city.
 These common experiences allow students to build close relationships and learn from one another in a nurturing environment.